Dealing With Common Adolescent Dog Health Issues

 6.2.
 Suitable exercises for different breeds and sizes

 The exercise needs of adolescent dogs can vary depending on their breed, size, and individual energy levels.
 Some breeds may require more vigorous exercise, while others may be content with moderate activities.
-Engage in activities that are appropriate for your dog's breed and size, such as walks, runs, playtime at the dog park, or interactive games that promote mental stimulation.
+Engage in activities that are appropriate for your dog's breed and size, such as walks, runs, at the dog park, or games that promote mental stimulation.

 It is important to ensure that the exercise you provide is well-suited to your dog's current physical condition and that you gradually increase the intensity or duration of activity to prevent overexertion or injuries.